 In celebration of Canada’s sesquicentennial we partnered with the United Nations Association in Canada (UNA-Canada) to launch Active Citizens Social Enterprise (ACSE) in communities across the country.
-A total of 169 young leaders from across Canada learned how to use the ACSE framework to address the UN’s Sustainable Development Goals (SDGs) in their local community.
+Over 170 young leaders from across Canada learned how to use the ACSE framework to address the UN’s Sustainable Development Goals (SDGs) in their local community.

 Active Citizens Social Enterprise is a social leadership training programme developed by the British Council, which promotes intercultural dialogue and community led social-development through a social enterprise lens.
 ACSE training helps participants to become more self-aware and confident as leaders, strengthen their capacity to communicate, and build strong relationships with others.
-It has been implemented in 46 countries worldwide, working with more than 525 partnering organisations, with over 6, 232 social actions projects launched and more than 155,000 Active Ctizens trained.
+Our programme has been implemented in 10 countries worldwide, working with more than 150 partnering organisations and more than 17,590 social entrepreneurs trained.

 Young leaders (aged 18 – 35) living in Canada, committed to and passionate about social entrepreneurship, community-engagement, social development.
 Young leaders with a passion for the SDGs and an idea on how they could address one of the Sustainable Development Goals in their community.